cashelcomputers/basaGC/doc/manual.md

 Detailed Program 11 listing:
 ----------------------------

 IRL, P11 would be triggered automatically by receiving the liftoff discrete signal.
 At the moment you can start P11 by running Verb 75 (V75E).
 P11 will first display V16N62 (surface velocity, altitude rate of change, and altitude).

 At any time during ascent, the user can run V82 to bring up the orbit insertion display.
 Apoapsis and periapsis should be read as XXXX.X km, and time to apoapsis should be read in HMMSS.
 The original AGC didnt't have decimal places in the display registers, so we don't have them here.

 Alarm codes:
 ------------

 When there is an program alarm, the PROG indicator will illuminate.
 Keying in V05N09E will display the alarm codes, with R1 displaying the most recent alarm code, R2 the previous alarm code, and R3 displaying the last alarm code, regardless if the alarm codes have been reset or not.
 Alarm codes are displayed in octal.

+The second digit indicates the action performed:
+- X1XXX: basic program alarm, essentially a warning
+- X2XXX: so-called P00DOO abort: terminates the running program and executes Program 00 (P00)
+- X3XXX: program restart: the currently running program will terminate and attempt to restart itself.
+- X4XXX: computer restart: a serious error has occurred which the computer cannot recover from.
+The computer will flush its memory and perform a hardware restart.

-Alarm codes currently inplemented are listed below:
+Alarm codes currently implemented are listed below:

+- 0X223: Invalid target selected
+- 0X224: Orbit not circular
+- 0X225: Vessel and target orbits inclination too far apart